 Media and other forms of stakeholder relations will hopefully create links to your website from other website domains with ‘high authority’ – though it’s not guaranteed.
 Google and other search engines see that as a sign that your site has good content and so boost your site’s Page Rank for that topic accordingly.
 That means your page has a better chance of coming up on page 1, and closer to its top, when people search for your kind of business.
 This is why much of ‘Digital PR’ is about getting links from high-domain sites to the client’s one.

 Creates long-lasting relationships

-One of the many benefits of using PR on a long-term consistent basis is that by constantly repeating your key messages and actions to ‘walk the talk’ you build long-lasting relationships with your key audiences in a way that a one-off story, advert or post can’t.
+One of the many benefits of using PR on a long-term consistent basis is that by constantly repeating your key messages and actions to ‘walk the talk’ you build long-lasting relationships with your key audiences and other stakeholders in a way that a one-off story, advert or post can’t.
 That way, PR will benefit you more than once.

 Enjoys a ‘Snowball effect’

 You can also enjoy a ‘Snowball effect’ from getting media coverage in that one or more positive stories may be picked up by another media organisation later in relation to a similar story.
 Any business benefits from the first should be seen in later coverage too, depending on the outlet and how relevant its audience is to your target groups.

 Talks to your key stakeholders

 PR is about conversations with your key stakeholders.
 Some of them will be internal, but many will be external and potential new business for you.